Strasbourg, France Port Guide

 Getting Around

-The cruise pier is conveniently located within walking distance of the city center, making it easy for passengers to explore on foot.
-Taxis and public transport options are also readily available for those wishing to venture further.
+The cruise pier is conveniently located within walking distance of the city center, allowing passengers to explore major attractions on foot.
+Taxis and local trams are also readily available for those looking to venture further afield.

 Top Things to Do

-• Stroll through La Petite France, a historic district filled with charming canals and scenic views.
+- Stroll through La Petite France, a charming district with half-timbered houses and canals.

-• Explore the Palais Rohan, home to three museums showcasing art, archaeology, and decorative arts.
+- Explore the Palais Rohan, home to three museums showcasing art and history.

-• Enjoy a boat tour along the Ill River for a unique perspective of the city.
+- Take a scenic boat tour along the Ill River for a unique perspective of the city.

 Typical Weather